CF61 Community Garden ProjecT WINNERS OF WALES IN BLOOM AWARD 2024

 Our vision is to provide a community garden which will have many uses and will encourage local residents to enjoy the areas and to become more involved in maintaining and enhancing their community.

-The creation of a sensory garden near the driveway into the gardens has been planted with plants with colour, texture, sound and strong fragrances.
+The creation of a Sensory Garden near the driveway into the gardens has been planted with plants with colour, texture, sound and strong fragrances.
 It will attract many native species which will benefit from a diverse living space with readily available food sources and connections to other wild habitats.
 The hope is that many animals and organisms will use the new green spaces as shelter, a food source or as a pathway to reach more of their own kind and in so doing improve their chances of increasing their population and ensuring diversity.

 We have created an area for the children with logs for seating and made wooden tables.
 This area is surrounded by a growing willow screen and arches with pathways to the seating area.
 At the back of the children’s area is a new bug castle with a backdrop of bugs made from coconut shells attached to the fence.
-These were made by Valeplus who have been volunteering with us for the last year.
-The attendees are people who have learning disabilities and who have been attending weekly sessions and have done a fabulous job helping out.
+These were made by Valeplus who have been volunteering with us for the last two years.
+The attendees are adults who have learning disabilities and who have been attending weekly sessions and have done a fabulous job helping out.
 They also helped us create a hedgehog house out of recycled bricks and planted their own herbs.
 The children’s area now has a stumpery with ferns and a snail bug house.
 We have added a book exchange box so children can enjoy a book whilst sitting in the area, all of which has been possible due to a grant received from the Health Charity.
-There are also painted building blocks, dice and painted rocks, a wooden play shelf, musical instruments, bird feeders and two benches for the parents, again made from recycled wood.
+There are also painted building blocks, dice and painted rocks, a wooden play shelf, musical instruments, bird feeders and two benches for the parents, again made from recycled wood by our talented volunteers.

 Throughout everything created we have recycled where possible using old bricks, blocks, wood and even carpet and tried to create the best ecosystem we can.
 We are very grateful to the community who have donated plants, seeds and equipment.